-U.S. issues final ruling on Bombardier, upholding duties of nearly 300 per cent
+U.S. Commerce Department rules on Bombardier: Preliminary duties of nearly 300% upheld

 Bombardier counters that Boeing's challenge is an unfounded assault on airlines, the flying public and the U.S. aerospace industry, which will all benefit when the high-tech C Series enters the fleets of U.S.-based carriers.
 The airplane, which is expected to open up dozens of new routes in North America alone and has been lauded for its cabin comfort, is the first clean-sheet designed single-aisle aircraft to come to market in nearly 30 years.

 The C Series does not threaten Boeing, Bombardier says.
 Boeing did not compete in the Delta sales campaign.
 It has not made a plane of the size Delta needed since abandoning production of the 717 and 737-600.
-In addition, the company enjoys orders for more than 4,300 737 jets outstanding, proving its business is suffering no consequences from the C Series, Bombardier says.

 "According to its public financials, Boeing is making money hand over fist," said Peter Lichtenbaum, a Washington lawyer acting for Bombardier.
 "And with a backlog of 737 orders years into the future, there are no signs of difficulty on the horizon.
 In sum, Boeing does not deserve protection under the trade laws and any lack of Max 7 sales has nothing to do with the C Series."